gunturus/pyprot/README.md

 ## Installation

+PyProt was build and tested in Python 3.

-The pyprot package can be installed like any other "normal" Python package via
+The `pyprot` package can be installed like any other "normal" Python package via

 	pip install pyprot